 When do you need custom photos?

-- When visualizing a scenario that takes place in a unique environment
+- Visualizing a scenario that takes place in a unique environment

-- When you need an actor or model to wear clothing or a uniform specific to the scenario
+- You need an actor or model to wear clothing or a uniform specific to the scenario

-- When you need shots of equipment or machinery
+- You need shots of equipment or machinery

-- When you’re featuring an expert or doing a bio piece
+- You’re featuring an expert or doing a bio piece

-Regardless of whether you hire a photographer or shoot the photos yourself, you’ll find that planning a photo shoot for eLearning saves time and money.
-It makes the whole process efficient, reduces stress, and provides a more professional product.
+Regardless of whether you hire a photographer or shoot the photos yourself, you’ll find that thorough planning of the eLearning photo shoot will save you time and money.
+It makes the process efficient, reduces stress, and provides a more professional end product.

 The process of planning a photo shoot for eLearning is very similar to planning a video shoot, but it’s easier.
 You don’t have to worry about audio, though I do include a script in a second column if there’s acting involved.
 Here’s the way I do it.